peteroupc/peteroupc.github.io/exporand.md

 <a id=About_the_Exponential_Distribution></a>
 ## About the Exponential Distribution

 The _exponential distribution_ takes a parameter _&lambda;_.
-Informally speaking, a random number that follows an exponential distribution is the number of units of time between one event and the next, and _&lambda;_ is the expected average number of events per unit of time.
+Informally speaking, a random variate that follows an exponential distribution is the number of units of time between one event and the next, and _&lambda;_ is the expected average number of events per unit of time.
 Usually, _&lambda;_ is equal to 1.

-An exponential random number is commonly generated as follows: `-ln(1 - X) / lamda`, where `X` is a uniformly-distributed random real number in the interval \[0, 1\).
+An exponential random variate is commonly generated as follows: `-ln(1 - X) / lamda`, where `X` is a uniformly-distributed random real number in the interval \[0, 1\).
 (This particular algorithm, however, is not robust in practice, for reasons that are outside the scope of this document, but see (Pedersen 2018)<sup>[**(8)**](#Note8)</sup>.)
-This page presents an alternative way to sample exponential random numbers.
+This page presents an alternative way to sample exponential random variates.

 <a id=About_Partially_Sampled_Random_Numbers></a>
 ## About Partially-Sampled Random Numbers

 In this document, a _partially-sampled random number_ (PSRN) is a data structure that stores a real number of unlimited precision, but whose contents are sampled only when necessary.
-PSRNs open the door to algorithms that sample a random number that "exactly" follows a continuous distribution, _with arbitrary precision_, and _without floating-point arithmetic_ (see "Properties" later in this section).
+PSRNs open the door to algorithms that sample a random variate that "exactly" follows a continuous distribution, _with arbitrary precision_, and _without floating-point arithmetic_ (see "Properties" later in this section).

 PSRNs specified here consist of the following three things:

 - A _fractional part_ with an arbitrary number of digits.
 This can be implemented as an array of digits or as a packed integer containing all the digits.
 Some algorithms care whether those digits were _sampled_ or _unsampled_; in that case, if a digit is unsampled, its unsampled status can be noted in a way that distinguishes it from sampled digits (e.g., by using the `None` keyword in Python, or the number &minus;1, or by storing a separate bit array indicating which bits are sampled and unsampled).
 The base in which all the digits are stored (such as base 10 for decimal or base 2 for binary) is arbitrary.
 The fractional part's digits form a so-called _digit expansion_ (e.g., _binary expansion_ in the case of binary or base-2 digits).
 Digits beyond those stored in the fractional part are unsampled.

-    For example, if the fractional part stores the base-10 digits \[1, 3, 5\], in that order, then it represents a random number in the interval \[0.135, 0.136\], reflecting the fact that the digits between 0.135 and 0.136 are unknown.
+    For example, if the fractional part stores the base-10 digits \[1, 3, 5\], in that order, then it represents a random variate in the interval \[0.135, 0.136\], reflecting the fact that the digits between 0.135 and 0.136 are unknown.
 - An optional _integer part_ (more specifically, the integer part of the number's absolute value, that is, `floor(abs(x))`).
 - An optional _sign_ (positive or negative).

 If the integer part is not stored, it's assumed to be 0.
 If the sign is not stored, it's assumed to be positive.
 For example, an implementation can care only about PSRNs in the interval [0, 1] by storing only a fractional part.

-PSRNs ultimately represent a random number between two others; one of the number's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
-For example, if the PSRN stores a positive sign, the integer 3, and the fractional part \[3, 5, 6\] (in base 10), then the PSRN represents a random number in the interval \[3.356, 3.357\].
+PSRNs ultimately represent a random variate between two others; one of the number's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
+For example, if the PSRN stores a positive sign, the integer 3, and the fractional part \[3, 5, 6\] (in base 10), then the PSRN represents a random variate in the interval \[3.356, 3.357\].
 Here, one of the bounds is built using the PSRN's sign, integer part, and fractional part, and because the PSRN is positive, this is a lower bound.

 This section specifies two kinds of PSRNs: uniform and exponential.